dhgarcia/dhgarcia.github.io/cv.md

     - MECH533 Robotics and Control (17/AU/SB/M)
     - SOFT152 Software Engineering (17/AU/SD/M)
     - AINT352 Computational Intelligence (17/AU/SB/M)

-**Post-Doctoral Research Fellow.** Centre for Robotics and Neural Systems, University of Plymouth.
-Plymouth, UK.
-April 2017 - Present

-- Post-Doctoral Research Fellow in Human-Robot Interaction.
-    - Research on Human-Robot Interaction in social robots for education and therapy; developing Robot-Enhanced Therapy (RET) and child-friendly tutor robots for second language learning in the scope of the DREAM and L2TOR projects.
-    - Study the potential of Deep Learning for social robotics.
-Can Deep Learning be used to have access to the social world, allowing the robot to make better decisions.

 **Affiliated Researcher - iCub.** Istituto Italiano di Tecnologia.
 Genoa, IT.
 March 2017